 We departed via Dubrovnik Bridge heading north along the coast passing Daksa Island.
 The island was “site of a 1944 brutal massacre by Yugoslav partisans“.
 The Yugoslavs arrested hundreds of Dubrovnik citizens from the Independent State of Croatia (Nezavisna Drzava Hrvatska – NDH).
 They accused some of being Nazi sympathizers and executed them without a trial.
 Today Daksa Island is abandoned.
 Locals claim the “ghosts of those executed” haunt the island.
 The NDH era is clearly its own chapter in Croatian history.

-We passed Arboretum Trsteno in the small Croatian village of the same name.
+We passed Arboretum Trsteno in the Croatian village of the same name.
 The beautiful gardens have an interesting story.
-Dubrovnik’s Gozze (Gučetić) family started them in the 15th century by “asking the city’s sailing community to bring back seeds and plants from their travels around the globe”.
+Dubrovnik’s Gozze (Gučetić) family started them in the 15th century by “asking the city’s sailing community to bring back seeds and plants from travels around the globe”.
 The gardens include an aqueduct and 18th century fountain with a statue of Neptune and two nymphs.
 The arboretum is home to some of the oldest trees in Croatia.

 Croatian Villages – Zaton, Slano, Zavala, and Ston

 Wild boars inhabit the low, bushy terrain around the Croatian villages of Zaton, Slano, Zavala, and Ston.
 Boar hunting is popular and locals consider the meat a delicacy.
-Slano and Ston are famous for their salt pans and valuable salt sea factories along the Duboka River.
+Slano and Ston are famous for their salt pans and valuable sea salt factories along the Duboka River.
 The Duboka is a tributary of Bosnia’s Vrbanja River running near Međugorje Mountain and Bojići Village.

 Bosnia – Neum and Počitelj